 Any person who, in contravention of these regulations, does any act, matter or thing which by these regulations he is forbidden to do or fails, refuses or neglects to do any act, matter or thing which by these regulations he is required to do, is guilty of an offence against these regulations, and where no penalty is particularly prescribed under these regulations for that offence the person guilty of the offence is liable to a penalty not exceeding five pounds for each offence.

+Schedule

 First Appendix

 Forms.